 Pupils are regularly involved in various events and themed days to raise funds for worthy local and national causes.
-Last year we supported a number of charities and good causes including Children in Need, The Whitechapel Mission and the Jeans for Genes charity.
+Last year we supported a number of charities and good causes including Children in Need, Haven House and the Jeans for Genes charity.

 SPOTacular Children in Need

 The children had a very fun day wearing their spotty clothing to celebrate and raise money for Children in Need.
 Each pupil brought in a donation for the fantastic charity and participated in a range of Children in Need themed activities that helped to explain the importance of a charity like this.
 A huge effort was made by our children and they were all looking very spotty.
 Some pupils are even dressed as Pudsey Bear!

 The whole school took part in the NSPCC Numbers Day.
 Everybody wore clothes with a number on and took part in special Maths activities during the day.
 Years 1 to 6 enjoyed a “Who wants to be a mathionaire” quiz and were challenged to apply their knowledge to answer tricky questions.
 In assembly the Year 6 children in Willow House told the children in Key Stage 1 and 2 about the work the NSPCC do to protect children and how Childline has helped many children around the country.

 In December, the Early Years department took part in a Festive Feet Funday to raise money for Haven House.
 They all wore festive socks before participating in a sponsored Danceathon, lasting 15 or 20 minutes depending on the children’s age.
 Thank you all for your generous donations, the children were delighted to present a cheque for £960 to Haven House!